skkumail/skkumail/docs/README.md

 ### Fetch Mailbox

 - Fetch emails by clicking the Fetch button in the navbar.
 This action doesn't affect the server's mailbox or read/unread status.
-- Resetting affects only MailAI's database.
+- Resetting affects only SKKU Mail's database.
   ![Fetch Mailbox](img/screenshots/rmailapp_fetch.png )

 ### Analyze Email